konaraddi/learnpython/exercises.md

     * Fibonacci sequence: 1, 1, 2, 3, 5, 8, 14

 * Make hangman using functions, loops, random (for choosing a word), and user input.
-    * Remember, you can print the hangman each time
+    * Remember, you can print the hangman each time using a function
+        * make the hangman in stick figures first

 ### 010 Turtle

-1. Draw a triangle
+1. Draw a triangle, rectangle, and diamond
 * Draw a dodecagon (12-sided-polygon)
-* Draw a human face
+* Draw a boat, car, or rocket ship

+* Drawing Machine (do with kids) on page 145 of *Help Your Kids with Computer Coding*

 ### 011 File I/O